millanium/platon/PITCHME.md

 ## Examples

-- **Brute Force**: Is an exhaustive attack that works by testing every possible value of a parameter (password, file name, etc.) Brute_force_attack
+- **Brute Force**: Is an exhaustive attack that works by testing every possible value of a parameter (password, file name, etc.) Brute_force_attack.
+---
+## Examples
 - **Cache Poisoning**: Is an attack that seeks to introduce false or malicious data into a web cache, normally via HTTP Response Splitting.
-Cache_Poisoning
+---
+## Examples
 - **DNS Poisoning**: Is an attack that seeks to introduce false DNS address information into the cache of a DNS server, where it will be served to other users enabling a variety of attacks.

 ---